General Requirements for the Major or Minor

 - SPAN 205

 - Two of the 300/400-level courses must be taken at the Tacoma campus, one during senior year.
-See section on Transfer of Units (above) for more details.
+See section on Transfer of Units (below) for more details.

 - Three units in International Politics